-- 2.1.1.1. forging or distorting data, for example by selecting and rejecting undesirable results without declaring them, or by manipulating illustrations or images; - 2.1.1.2. false information in an application or a funding proposal, including false information about the publication organ and publications in print. - 2.1.2.
-Infringement of intellectual property concerning copyrighted work by others or significant scientific findings, hypotheses, teachings, or research approaches by others such as - 2.1.2.1. unauthorised utilisation by presumption of authorship (plagiarism), exploitation of research approaches and ideas, in particular as a peer reviewer (theft of ideas); - 2.1.2.2. presumption or unsubstantiated appropriation of scientific authorship or coauthorship; - 2.1.2.3. misrepresentation of contents; - 2.1.2.4. unauthorised publication and unauthorised granting of access to third parties prior o the publication of the work, the findings, the hypothesis, the teaching, or the research approach; - 2.1.2.5. claiming authorship or co-authorship of others without their consent. - 2.1.3.
+- 2.1.1.1. forging or distorting data, for example by selecting and rejecting undesirable results without declaring them, or by manipulating illustrations or images, or by presenting an image and a statement corresponding to it in an incongruous manner; - 2.1.1.2. false information in an application or a funding proposal, including false information about the publication organ and publications in print. - 2.1.2.
+Unjustified appropriation of others' research achievements concerning copyrighted work by others or significant scientific findings, hypotheses, teachings, or research approaches by others such as - 2.1.2.1. unauthorised utilisation by presumption of authorship (plagiarism), exploitation of research approaches and ideas, in particular as a peer reviewer (theft of ideas); - 2.1.2.2. presumption or unsubstantiated appropriation of scientific authorship or coauthorship; - 2.1.2.3. misrepresentation of contents; - 2.1.2.4. unauthorised publication and unauthorised granting of access to third parties prior to the publication of the work, the findings, the hypothesis, the teaching, or the research approach; - 2.1.2.5. claiming authorship or co-authorship of others without their consent. - 2.1.3.
 Sabotage of research activity, including damaging, destroying, or manipulating experimental arrangements, equipment, documents, hardware, chemicals, or other materials needed by others to conduct scientific work (including malicious displacement or abstraction of books and other documents). - 2.1.4.
 Deletion of primary data if it infringes legal provisions or accepted principles of scientific work in the discipline. - 2.2.
-Scientific misconduct also comprises behaviour that entails a shared responsibility for the misconduct of others, in particular by active participation, joint knowledge of misrepresentations, co-authorship of falsified publications, or gross negligence of supervisory responsibilities. - 2.3.
+Scientific misconduct also comprises behaviour that entails a shared responsibility for the misconduct of others, in particular by active participation, joint knowledge of

+- misrepresentations, co-authorship of falsified publications, or gross negligence of supervisory responsibilities. - 2.3.
 For the purpose of the present rules, other misconduct is applicable if grave circumstances are discovered that challenge the personal aptitude of the individual sponsored to be a member (multiplier) of the global Alexander von Humboldt Foundation network.
+One of the indispensable expectations of those receiving support is that they do not demean other people on the basis of their membership of a group such as nationality, religion, gender, ethnicity or sexual orientation, incite violence on such characteristics or glorify violence.